anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 #### Using the Command-Line Interface Labeler

 We have provided a labeler that operates within the command-line interface (CLI).
-To specify this label, you should put the following code into the Python file:
+To specify this labeler, you should put the following code into the Python file:
 ```
 from active_matcher.labeler import CLILabeler